nyetwurk/trim-heatmap/README.md

 ![heatmap](./examples/heatmap-continuous.png)

 * Choose `frm` instead of `fr` with the `-fr` option
-* Choose an unweighted mean using the `-u` option.
-The default is to weight the samples by their distance from the "center" of their cell (does not apply to `-c`)
+* Choose an unweighted median using the `-u` option.
+The default is to average the samples weighted by their distance from the "center" of their cell (does not apply to `-c`).
+Use `-v` to see the difference between the weighted average and the mean.